2019 Valley Baton Club Contest

 The WOW Twirler is an athlete which displays extraordinary sportsmanship during our competitions.
-Congratulations to Baylee Pine (2012), Jenna Arlie (2013), Jacey Callahan (2014), Kira O’Grady (2015), and Faith Bellinger (2106) who have been deserving recipients.
-Anyone can submit nominations each competition in the WOW Twirler box located at the membership table if you see any act of kindness or sportsmanship.
+Congratulations to Baylee Pine (2012), Jenna Arlie (2013), Jacey Callahan (2014), Kira O’Grady (2015), Faith Bellinger (2106), Thea Seely (2017) and Alexis Enos (2018) who have been deserving recipients.
+Anyone (parent, coach, sibling or athlete) can submit nominations each competition in the WOW Twirler box located at the membership table if you see any act of kindness or sportsmanship.
 The Board looks forward to reading all the wonderful entries and the WOW Twirler will be announced during the State competition.

 PHMC Theme and Essay Questions:

 The Patsy Hamilton Memorial Competition (PHMC) is an annual baton twirling competition dedicated to the memory of Patsy.
 Patsy loved to write and had just renewed that love by taking some writing classes, just prior to her untimely passing at a baton competition.
 Thus the reasons for our essay contest each year in her honor.
 We are in communication with the Hamilton family regarding this year’s essay competition – more information will be forthcoming.